 Another aspect of this phase (which not all teams take advantage of) is the congratulations to those involved with the project.
 Depending on the size and difficulty of the project, rewarding your team for working hard with (for example) a small work event or bonus is a great way to encourage them to do their best on the next project, and to also make them feel appreciated and form a stronger connection to the company.

 Returning to our ebook one final time, the project closing step would be after the ebook’s public launch.
 One complete, the immediate benefits would be tracked (eg, increased conversion rates), any expenses on items such as the design of the ebook would be totaled, and contracts with freelancers terminated.

-Not only will you be able to track the progress of your project, but you can grab the template above for free, and then customize it to your needs as much as you like.
-Hell, you could even link this template with your project management app; for example, a task could be automatically created in Trello when you complete a particular step.
+Not only will you be able to track the progress of your project, but you can grab the workflow above for free, and then customize it to your needs as much as you like.
+Hell, you could even link this workflow with your project management app; for example, a task could be automatically created in Trello when you complete a particular step.